Funeral Services Waterford

 Most families choose to have a death notice broadcast on the local radio and or published in the newspapers.
 Each radio station / newspaper has their own style for death notices, and we will plan the wording of the notices in accordance with the wishes of the family, and within the radio / newspaper guidelines.

 Cremation is an alternative to burial when someone dies.
-There are four crematoriums in Ireland, three of which are located in Dublin and the fourth is in Cork.
+There are six crematoriums in Ireland, three of which are located in Dublin, the remaining three are in Cork, Shannon and Cavan.

 The Undertaker will ensure that the statutory requirements are met and that all the necessary documentation is completed and approved.